-- conduct the first-in-human Phase 1/2 clinical trial of CFT7455 for patients with MM or NHL; - conduct the planned first-in-human Phase 1/2 clinical trial of CFT8634 for patients with synovial sarcoma or SMARCB1 deleted solid tumors; - conduct and complete IND-enabling studies with respect to our BRAF V600E and RET programs and initiate planned first-in-human Phase 1/2 clinical trials for each of these programs; and - the continued development of our TORPEDO platform and advancement and identification of additional targets and development candidates, hiring of additional personnel, capital expenditures and other general corporate purposes.
+- · continue our ongoing first-in-human Phase 1/2 clinical trial for CFT7455; - conduct and complete IND-enabling studies for CFT8634, CFT8919 and BRAF V600E, and initiate our planned first-in-human Phase 1/2 clinical trials for each of these programs; - · continue lead optimization activities for the RET program; - · continue development of our TORPEDO platform; and - fund capital expenditures, hiring of additional personnel and other general corporate purposes.

-Based on our current plans, we believe our existing cash, cash equivalents, and marketable securities of \$346.0 million as of March 31, 2021, together with future payments expected to be received under existing collaboration agreements and the net proceeds from this offering will be sufficient to fund our existing operating plan to
+Based on our current plans, we believe our existing cash, cash equivalents, and marketable securities of \$346.0 million as of March 31, 2021, together with future payments expected to be received under existing collaboration agreements and the net proceeds from this offering will be sufficient to fund our existing operating plan for at least the next 24 months.